niklabh/bountybird/README.md

 Discover tasks and expand your portfolio by hunting some bounties.
 Simply reply on your platform of choice with #submitbounty and earn rewards.
 From content creation to bug hunting, there's a bounty for every talent! 🎨

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+# Deployment

+Bountybird is deployed at https://www.bountybird.xyz/.
+Bountybird is reading posts from social media to scan for bounties.
+It is currently reading from Twitter and Lens and Farcaster.

 ## Getting Started